PM Modi to inaugurate Saryu Nahar National Project in UP's Balrampur

 The Prime Minister's Office (PMO) said the project has been built at a total cost of over Rs 9,800 crore, out of which more than Rs 4,600 crore was provisioned in the last four years.

+Taking a swipe at earlier dispensations, Modi said the work on the project had begun in 1978 but was never completed before his government took measures to complete it.

-The project also involves interlinking of five rivers -- Ghaghara, Saryu, Rapti, Banganga and Rohini -- to ensure optimum usage of water resources of the region.
+He tweeted, "You would be shocked to know that work on the Saryu Nahar National Project began in 1978 but for decades, the project was never completed.
+Costs increased and so did people's woes.
+A project that was incomplete for four decades has been finished in four years."
+The project involves interlinking of five rivers -- Ghaghara, Saryu, Rapti, Banganga and Rohini -- to ensure optimum usage of water resources of the region.

-Prime Minister Modi will visit Balrampur, Uttar Pradesh and inaugurate the Saryu Nahar National Project on December 11 at around 1 PM, the PMO said in a statement on Friday.
+You would be shocked to know that work on the Saryu Nahar National Project began in 1978 but for decades, the project was never completed.
+Costs increased and so did people’s woes.— Narendra Modi (@narendramodi) December 10, 2021

+A project that was incomplete for four decades has been finished in four years.

+"I would be in Balrampur, Uttar Pradesh tomorrow, 11th December for a very special programme -- inauguration of the Saryu Nahar National Project.
+This project will solve irrigation related problems in Eastern UP and help our hardworking farmers," Modi said.

+I would be in Balrampur, Uttar Pradesh tomorrow, 11th December for a very special programme- inauguration of the Saryu Nahar National Project.
+This project will solve irrigation related problems in Eastern UP and help our hardworking farmers. https://t.co/FiEaGt1qDl— Narendra Modi (@narendramodi) December 10, 2021

-The work on the project started in 1978 but due to lack of continuity of budgetary support, interdepartmental coordination and adequate monitoring, it got delayed and was not completed even after nearly four decades, it said.
+The work on the project started in 1978 but due to lack of continuity of budgetary support, interdepartmental coordination and adequate monitoring, it got delayed and was not completed even after nearly four decades, the PMO said.

 In this endeavour, innovative solutions were found for new land acquisition to construct new canals and fill the critical gaps in the project, and also for resolving the pending litigation related to the previous land acquisitions, it said.